Understanding Supply-Side Policy in GCSE Economics

 Purpose of Supply-Side Policy

-The main purposes of supply-side policies include:
+The primary purpose of supply-side policies is to:

 Evaluation of Supply-Side Policy